rustudorcalin/scaling-kubernetes/README.md

 ## Challenges of scaling across multiple cloud providers

 You've decided now upon the cloud(s) to use, so you go back and think about the initial problem.
 You have an application with a microservice deployment architecture, running containers and this needs to be scaled.
 Here is where Kubernetes comes into play.
 Essentially Kubernetes is a solution which helps you manage and orchestrate containerized applications in a cluster of nodes.
+Although Kubernetes will help you manage and scale deployments, nodes and clusters, it won't you help easily manage and scale them across cloud providers.
+More on that later.

 A Kubernetes cluster is a set of machines (physical/virtual), resourced by Kubernetes to run applications.
 - [Pods](https://kubernetes.io/docs/concepts/workloads/pods/pod/) are units that control one or more containers, scheduled as one application.
 Typically you should create one Pod per application, so you can scale and control them separately.